Captain Hollywood Project: “The Afterparty” (3rd Album)

-In 1996, Harrison decided make some changes with his regards to his music production team and recruited producers P. Force and Alex Belcher for the production of his third album The Afterparty The single "Over & Over" was released followed by two more singles "Love and Pain" and "The Afterparty".
+In 1996, Harrison decided to make some changes with his regards to his music production team and recruited producers P. Force and Alex Belcher for the production of his third album The Afterparty The single "Over & Over" was released followed by two more singles "Love and Pain" and "The Afterparty".

-2000-2007: Captain Hollywood - The Producer
+2000–2007: Captain Hollywood — The Producer

 After many successful years of achieving chart topping hits and touring worldwide, Harrison decided to shift his focus to working more as a music producer and composer behind the scenes.
 In 2000, he relocated to the United States and settled in St. Pete Beach, Florida.
 Later that same year, music impresario and boy band mastermind Lou Pearlman hired Harrison to be co-producer for the first season of the reality series Making the Band.
 The series documented Pearlman's nationwide talent search and casting of his third boy band creation named O-Town.
 Not only did Harrison help mentor the band members, he also produced their first songs, choreographed all their early dance routines and trained them in dance and live performing techniques.
 He also served as composer for the score music heard in the first season of the series.
-The show’s casting format and high television ratings turned Harrison into one of the most sought after music composers for reality television at that time.
+The show's casting format and high television ratings turned Harrison into one of the most sought after music composers for reality television at that time.
 He later became a manager and choreographer for the bands: 3rd Wish, B4-4 and Prymary Colorz.
 He has also worked extensively with Nick Carter of the band Backstreet Boys.

 Music Collaborations

 As a music producer and composer, Harrison has always experimented with new sounds and styles when doing new productions.
 During his career as Captain Hollywood Project, Harrison produced music for other artists while also managing his own career.
 In recent years, he has done collaborations with other eurodance artists in addition to working with artists from different genres.
 He has recorded songs with Turbo B of Snap!, DJ Bobo and Haddaway.
-He has also done records with major hip hop artists like Krayzie Bone of Bone Thugs-N-Harmony and Ol' Dirty Bastard of the Wu-Tang Clan.
+He has also done records with major hip hop artists like Krayzie Bone of Bone Thugs-n-Harmony and Ol' Dirty Bastard of the Wu-Tang Clan.